 Objectives

 General objectives: Sean Kelley, Carl Kaiser and I are currently exploring options to add methane sensors to Sentry, but this is not set in stone yet; we are looking for quotes.
-Previous Sentry users have also asked for Methane sensors; perhaps it is time to add them to Sentry's sensor repertoire.
+Previous Sentry users have also asked for Methane sensors; perhaps it is time to add them to Sentry's sensor repertoire. – Mandy sent Sentry her sensors (they are currently in Bermuda with Sentry) 2 low range, 1 high range; want 2 on at a time (plug into data logger)

+Sensitive in the micromolar range

 Site Survey